tosterberg/work-sample/README.md

-  √ dictionary add key value pair should insert into dictionary √ dictionary add key value pair should error when key pair already exists √ dictionary remove key value pair should remove from dictionary √ dictionary remove key value pair should fail when key value pair does not exist √ dictionary remove all from key should remove from dictionary √ dictionary remove all from key should fail if key does not exist √ dictionary does key exist should return truth
+  √ dictionary add key value pair should insert into dictionary √ dictionary add key value pair should error when key pair already exists √ dictionary remove key value pair should remove from dictionary √ dictionary remove key value pair should error when key value pair does not exist √ dictionary remove all from key should remove from dictionary √ dictionary remove all from key should error if key does not exist √ dictionary does key exist should return truth
   √ dictionary does key value pair exist should return truth